dogu-team/dogu/README.md

 <img src=".github/resources/architecture-test-remote-automation-flow.png"/>

-In contrast to uploaded test script execution, you can run test script existing in local on device farm.
+In contrast to uploaded test script execution, you can run test script existing in local through relay hub on device farm

 ## Platform Features